 2-way or 3-way Speakers?

 As mentioned before, speakers come in 2-way, 3-way and 4-way options.
-Since 2 and 3-way options are more common, our experts will focus on these two types in this section.
+Since 3 and 2-way options are more common, our experts will focus on these two types in this section.

-In general, our experts recommend going for a 3-way option over a two-way option.
-This is because you have a dedicated driver for every part of the sound spectrum and they are the best choice for those who like power, bass, and can be found in a decent price range with excellent build quality.
+In general, our experts recommend going for a 3-way option like the KEF Q550 over a two-way option.
+This is because you have a dedicated driver for every part of the sound spectrum and they are the excellent choice for those who like power, bass, and can be found in a decent price point with excellent build quality.

 Understand that the materials used to build the speakers are also very important.
 A 3-way speaker that is poorly built from rigid materials and paper cones may deliver more distorted sound than a 2-way that is very well-constructed.